API Reference¶

 Abstract base class for Burgers equation solvers.

-Provides common functionality for solving the 1D stochastic Burgers equation using Fourier collocation for spatial derivatives and Williamson (1980) low-storage RK3 time integration with CFL-based adaptive time stepping.
+Provides common functionality for solving the 1D stochastic Burgers equation using Fourier collocation for spatial derivatives and pluggable time integration with CFL-based adaptive time stepping.

 Subclasses must implement